MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/manage-version-history-limits-using-powershell.md

 ## Environment Setup

-Install the latest PnP Powershell.
-For document, see [Installing PnP PowerShell | PnP PowerShell](https://pnp.github.io/powershell/articles/installation.html).
+To manage Version History Limits for a Site using PowerShell, install the latest PnP Powershell.
+For details, see [Installing PnP PowerShell | PnP PowerShell](https://pnp.github.io/powershell/articles/installation.html).

 ## Set Site Level Version Limits for both new and existing document libraries